An Open Love Letter to Hampshire College

 Reflections on Hampshire’s Changing of the Guard

-PART ONE: Ed Wingenbach Leaves the Hampshire Stage
+Ed Wingenbach Leaves the Hampshire Stage

 Since we live just a few miles from our alma mater, we usually go to the Hampshire College Commencement Ceremony.
 We gaze up at the banners hanging in eves of the big white tent.
 Can we find our years… ‘78 and ‘80?
-That wasa lifetime ago.
+That was a lifetime ago.

 The place is packed with people we don’t know.
 We have no connection to the graduating class or their parents- who are mostly younger than us.
 Even the faculty and staff who were a part of our experience have departed.
 What draws us here?
 Love of the place itself and many happy, crazy, distraught, meaningful memories, for sure.
 But we also share a deep feeling that our Hampshire experience shaped who we are and set us on our life path that might have been very different otherwise.
 The two of us share a love for this unique institution.